 Building the Deck of Your Dreams

 Homeowners across the country are investing in their decking.
-On a mission to create their own lavish but functional outdoor space (even in color climates), they’re seeing decks as desirable places to spend time and money.
+On a mission to create their own lavish but functional outdoor space (even in cooler climates), they’re seeing decks as desirable places to spend time and money.
 According to a 2017 survey by the American Institute of Architects, outdoor living rooms have taken the top spot among consumers in the “special function rooms” category.
 Decks are replacing kitchens, dining and family rooms as the go-to gathering spaces for family meals, parties and leisure time.
 By incorporating elements like outdoor kitchens, heating and dining, you can make your deck feel like a real extension of your home.

 Incorporating accent colors in stairs, railings or deck trim is a subtle (and subtly chic) way of differentiating your decking from the rest.
 Two-tone decks—like a contrasting bright white or bold black or gray for the stairs or railings—are becoming increasingly popular.
 Mixing wood and stone elements into your decking design is big.
 Create interesting texture by incorporating a stone fire pit or fireplace.
+Whatever you wish to accomplish, we're here to help with your big deck ideas.

 Traditional deck rails can make your outdoor space feel small.
 A glass wall or railing will definitely open things up, and an aluminum or wrought iron railing system can also add more style, dimension and space.
 If your deck is low to the ground, you don’t even need a railing.
 Use wide, large steps instead.
 It will easily transition the deck to your yard.
 You can also incorporate greenery to add separation and dimension to your deck.
 For example, place a row of matching head-high potted plants or trees side by side along an edge of your deck to create a natural privacy wall.
 A tall wooden square lattice wall on one side of your deck can also create the illusion of a wall, which you can decorate with plants like ivy and climbing roses that will grow up the lattice over time.